 - Schedule 1 to rezone to Rural Living Zone Schedule 1 in the long-term.
-Rural Living Zone - Schedule 2 was originally considered for this precinct, however, due to the land constraints as identified in Figure BG2 on page 10 and the lack of available land supply across the municipality, Rural Living Zone Schedule 1 is considered a better option.
+Rural Living Zone Schedule 2 was originally considered for this - Schedule 2 was originally considered for this precinct, however, due to the land constraints as identified in Figure BG2 on page 10 and the lack of available land supply across the municipality, Rural Living Zone Schedule 1 is considered a better option.
 Further details on rural living land supply can be found in the draft Bushfire Assessment and Rural Rezonings Strategy 2020.